dart-lang/site-www/src/tools/dartpad.md

 <ol>
   <li>
     Click the <b>DartPad</b> title,
-    which is at the upper left of your DartPad Editor
+    which is at the upper left of your DartPad editor.
   </li>
   <li>
      At the bottom of the dialog that appears,